Part 2 of 3

 Summit of Mt.
 Champlain

 At one spot on the Loop road, you'll see a lot of cars parked and people gawking through binoculars at what look like insects on the towering cliffs above.
-Actually, they're climbers on a 1,020 foot vertical climb to the top of Mount Champlain, above the ocean below.
-Although not for the faint of heart, it's not as difficult as it seems, and if you're bold enough to try it, make sure you have very good hiking boots, plenty of water, and go very early in the morning or in the late afternoon, since the midday sun on your back can be extremely discomforting as you climb.
-You no longer need technical equipment (pitons, ropes, etc.), since the Parks Dept. has installed permanent hand-holds, ladders, and rails at those points that need them.
-You should return around the back of the mountain, so bring a trail map.
-I strongly recommend not attempting to return by climbing down the Precipice Trail!
-This trail is usually closed July through mid-August because of a family of peregrine falcons that nests mid-trail every year.
+Actually, they're climbers on a 1,020 foot vertical climb to the top of Mount Champlain, on the appropriately-named Precipice Trail.
+At the base of this trail is a warning sign that should be read carefully and taken quite seriously.
+Although not for acrophobes or small children, it's not as difficult as it seems, and if you're bold enough to try it, make sure you're wearing good hiking shoes, have plenty of water, and go early in the day to avoid crowds and the potentially hot midday sun on your back as you climb.
+You won't need technical equipment (pitons, ropes, etc.), as the designers of the trail installed permanent hand-holds, ladders, and rails at those points that need them.
+Before starting out, consult trail maps and plan on returning by hiking around the back of the mountain instead of attempting to climb back down the way you came up; climbing down is not recommended.
+The Precipice Trail is frequently closed July through mid-August because of a family of endangered peregrine falcons that nests mid-trail every year.
 If you intend to bring children, they must be tall enough to reach six feet with their hands extended above their heads.
 There are two false summits before the real thing, but once you see that marker at the top you'll know you're there.
-The views from this summit are perhaps the best on the island.
+The views from this summit are among the best on the island.

 Ponds and Lakes